cdnlysis/cdnlysis/README.md

 ```

 -config should be a path to a valid configuration file which can have 4 sections.
- * Influx has the all the information for your Influx deployment
+ * Backends: Quick access switch for the enabled Backends.
+ * Influx: Influx configuration.
+ * Mongo: Mongo configuration.
- * SyncProgress is CDNlysis' internal database.
+ * SyncProgress: CDNlysis' internal database.
 The path must be changed to something more permanent.
 This will help you prevent from feeding redundant entries to your Influx database.
- * S3 keeps all your AWS configurations.
-Prefix is the prefix/directory in which logs should be searched
+ * S3: AWS configurations.
+Prefix is the prefix/directory in which logs should be searched.

 A sample configuration file looks like this:

 ```
+[Backends]
+Influx=true
+Mongo=false

 [Influx]
 Host="127.0.0.1:8086"
 Username=root
 Password=root
 IsUDP=true
 Database=cdn_logs

+[Mongo]
+Host="127.0.0.1:27017"
+Username=""
+Password=""
+Database="cdn_logs"
+Collection="cdn"

 [SyncProgress]
 Path="/tmp/cdn_sync_progress"